purcelba/jekyll-now/about.md

 ---
 I am a data scientist at Squarespace.
 My current work focuses on developing tools and analyses to optimize marketing spending and forecast performance.

 Before that I was a postdoctoral fellow in the Center for Neural Science at New York University.
-My research combines computational modeling, behavioral experiments, and electrophysiology to study neural mechanisms of decision making.
+My research combined computational modeling, behavioral experiments, and electrophysiology to study neural mechanisms of decision making.

 I completed my PhD in cognitive neuroscience at Vanderbilt Unversity and studied cognitive science with minors in applied statistics and neuroscience at Miami University.
 Please check out the [Neuroscience](https://purcelba.github.io/Neuroscience/) page to read about my research.